 Salary and Career Information for Library Media Specialists

 The U.S. Bureau of Labor Statistics (BLS) does not specifically provide information on library media specialists.
 However, the BLS does have data on librarians and library technicians.
-For the decade 2014-2024, the BLS predicts that employment of librarians will rise by 2%.
-The BLS estimated that library technician jobs will grow by 5% for the same 2014-2024 time period.
+For the decade 2018-2028, the BLS predicts that employment of librarians will rise as fast as the average, while library technician jobs will decline for the same 2018-2028 time period.

 The U.S. Bureau of Labor Statistics (BLS) noted that library media specialists must have a master's degree, typically in library science (www.bls.gov).
 These programs may be offered in traditional classrooms, online or as a hybrid - with some classes online and others in classrooms.
 Students may complete these programs within two years and may take courses in research for library media specialists, information literacy and development of library collections.
 Taking specific courses may lead to an additional endorsement in library media.

 According to the BLS, library media specialists must also have teaching certification in nearly half of the states in the country.
 Teaching certifications typically come when aspiring teachers complete their bachelor's degrees, although there are pathways that involve obtaining certification at the graduate level.
 These degree programs often include courses in curriculum and instruction, language development and field experience.